deadsnakes/python3.2/Doc/tutorial/datastructures.rst

 eliminating duplicate entries.
 Set objects also support mathematical operations like union, intersection, difference, and symmetric difference.

 Curly braces or the :func:`set` function can be used to create sets.
-Note: To create an empty set you have to use ``set()``, not ``{}``; the latter creates an empty dictionary, a data structure that we discuss in the next section.
+Note: to create an empty set you have to use ``set()``, not ``{}``; the latter creates an empty dictionary, a data structure that we discuss in the next section.